Ryan Suter: Minnesota Wild (2012–2021)

 On July 4, 2012, Suter signed a 13-year, $98 million contract with the Minnesota Wild.
 He and fellow free agent signee Zach Parise were introduced to the media on July 10 and were announced as alternate captains under captain Mikko Koivu.
 Suter got off to a rough start with a –7 plus-minus rating in his first nine games.
 However, once he began pairing with rookie defenseman Jonas Brodin, Suter began playing to expectations and was among three finalists for the James Norris Memorial Trophy, awarded yearly to the NHL's top defenseman.
 For the season, Suter averaged an NHL-leading 27:17 minutes of ice time as Minnesota reached the playoffs, where the team fell to the Chicago Blackhawks in the first round.

 Suter scored his first NHL hat-trick on January 4, 2014, against the Washington Capitals; his first two goals came on the power play 38 seconds apart in the second period, and in the third period, right after his penalty expired, Suter scored his third goal on a two-on-one with defenseman Clayton Stoner.
 This goal sealed what would eventually be a 5–3 victory for the Wild.

 During the 2015–16 season, Suter set a franchise record for the Minnesota Wild with the most points by a defenseman in a single season.
 With 43 assists and 51 points, he also set a personal best in both categories.
 Throughout his tenure with the Wild, he has continuously been relied upon to play a large number of minutes including on the power play and on the penalty kill.

 On October 19, 2018, in a 3–1 win against the Dallas Stars, Suter recorded his 500th NHL point, becoming the 11th American-born defensemen to reach the milestone.
 Later that month, on October 25, Suter played in his 1,000th NHL game, becoming the 109th defenseman to reach the milestone.

 On July 13, 2021, the Wild bought out the remaining four years of Suter's contract.

-Dallas Stars (2021–present)
+Dallas Stars (2021–2024)

 On July 28, 2021, the opening day of free agency, Suter agreed to sign a four-year, $14.6 million contract to join the Dallas Stars.